Labs

 • What types of questions this tool best answers, and how critical answering them is (an ongoing cat and mouse)

-• Quickest roadmap to a useful, usable product
+• Quickest roadmap to a usable, useful product

 • Performance of the AI architecture

 ^ That is to say, pretty much everything.
-We continued prototyping with a cohort of students and teachers, and produced the following.
+Continued prototyping and built this:

 Cleaning the top region of the pages gave more breathing room for layouts.
 As users began moving through stories more naturally, we focused on improving microinteractions and animations.